CLIP-Guided Backdoor Defense through Entropy-Based Poisoned Dataset Separation: Related Work

 \subsection{Multimodal Contrastive Learning (MCL)}

 Multimodal Contrastive Learning (MCL) bridges modalities by embedding large-scale data into a shared feature space.
 Specifically, in \textit{image-text} MCL, it simultaneously learns visual and textual representations.
 CLIP \cite{radford2021clip}, a seminal MCL model, achieves strong generalization by training on a 400M image-text dataset, treating paired images and texts as positives and all others as negatives.
 This robust cross-modal understanding has inspired advancements such as Uniclip \cite{lee2022uniclip}, Cyclip \cite{goel2022cyclip} and DeCLIP \cite{li2022declip}.
-While most existing works on MCL focus on security concerns of CLIP, such as backdoor attacks \cite{carlini2022badclip, liang2024badclip} and defenses \cite{yang2024better}, our approach is novel.
+While most existing works on MCL focus on CLIP security, including adversarial attacks \cite{xu2025one}, backdoor attacks \cite{carlini2022badclip, liang2024badclip}, and defenses \cite{yang2024better}, our approach is novel.
 We leverage CLIP to enhance backdoor defense for other models, a direction not previously explored.